Crook, County Durham

-The centre of Crook, a designated conservation area, features a variety of shops and businesses with the market held on Tuesday mornings and a few stalls on a Saturday.
-There are two prominent churches, the centrally located St Catherine's CE and Our Lady Immaculate & St Cuthbert's RC on Church Hill.
-On top of the hills to the east sits Crook Golf Club.
+Crook lies about 9 mi south-west of Durham, 5 mi north-west of Bishop Auckland and 2 mi from Willington.
+The A689 road from Durham leads up through Wolsingham and Stanhope into the upper reaches of Weardale.
+Until 1974, the town was in Crook and Willington Urban District and had a parish council.

 History

 Crook first appeared as an agricultural village around 1795 although its surrounding districts; Billy Row, Stanley, White Lea and Helmington Row, were established much earlier.
 In these days Crook was predominantly farmland; however, it also had an Inn and a blacksmith shop, consequently the primary field of employment was within the agricultural industry.
 40 years later; Crook became a mining village, and thrived as the coal was very close to the surface and soon there were over 20 mines around the Crook area.
 By the end of the nineteenth century the town had developed rapidly, in population and economy.
-However the local population declined in the following century, as the coal mines and industries closed.
+However, the local population declined in the following century, as the coal mines and industries closed.
 With at one point over 34% of the population being unemployed.

 Crook's football team, Crook Town F.C., have won the FA Amateur Cup five times, most recently beating Enfield F.C. in 1964, before the cup was abolished in 1974.
 This record is second only to Crook's near neighbours, Bishop Auckland F.C.
 The club have also reached the third round of the FA Cup and formed a key role in the development of FC Barcelona, playing a number of friendly matches in the 1910s and 1920s.

-The town is also home to oldest purpose built Cinema in the North, built as the Electric Palace and opened on 21 November 1910.
-Currently the building is a Car Parts and Accessories shop but a [www.empirecrook.co.uk]group was set up in 2015 with the intention of restoring the building back to a working cinema.
-Much of the original interior features remain inside and a local charity Empire Electric Palace Theatre (Crook) CIO is working to gain control of the building a restore it to a working theatre for the community.

-In 2014, Lidl announced they were to open a new store in Crook, on the site of the former Co-op Food store on New Road, the store opened in June 2017.
-In September 2016, Aldi announced plans to open a new store in the town on Elliott street, which was to create 30 new jobs.
-The store opened in October 2019.